gathei-iraki/music-reactive-LED-strip-with-arduino/README.md

 (4)The analog pin (A0) of the sound sensor module is wired to Analog pin A5 on the Arduino.<br>
 (5)The ground pin of the sound sensor module is wired to the GND pin on the Arduino.<br>
 (6)The positive pin of the sound sensor module is wired to the 3.3V Power pin on the Arduino.<br>

+<b>(4)HOW TO GET STARTED- Code</b><br>
+-Import the two zip files in the libraries folder onto your Arduino IDE <br>
+-Copy the interactive_led.ino code file into the IDE, compile and upload the code into the arduino<br>